top of page

 New Builds

-Whether you are considering a rural retreat or a suburban hideaway, a home for later in life or for your young family, we work with you to understand your needs to transform your ideas to a space and home you will love and enjoy.
+Whether you are considering a new home design for a rural retreat or a suburban home design, a home for later in life or for your young family, our architectural designers work with you to understand your needs to transform your ideas to a space and home you will love and enjoy.

-We will walk you through the various stages of a new build design through the design and consent process.
+We will walk you through the concept design proposed new house plans and the various stages of the design process through to the consenting process.
 We will design and draw all plans to meet the local government and building code requirements and submit all documentation to the council.

 Our Design Process: